 He is a solicitor specialising in large-scale commercial and technology transactions.

-Laurence is a senior associate in Olswang’s commercial team.
+Laurence is a partner in the CMS commercial team.
 He advises on the IP and business separation aspects of mergers and acquisitions transactions and on the exploitation of intellectual property rights.

 Laurence trained and qualified at Freshfields Bruckhaus Deringer.